Coder731/Profile_Project_2/TESTING.md

   - Can log the following to console:
     - verbatim html code for input element

+#### Phase

+- Feeding search string into api search query
+- Adding ability to go to page

 ## [References](#references-link-contents) <a id="references-link"></a>

 - Use inline if statement to format display of minutes and seconds as double digits when logging partial time stamp to the developer console.
 [Conditional (ternary) Operator](https://stackoverflow.com/questions/10270351/how-to-write-an-inline-if-statement-in-javascript)